Murder of Lesandro Guzman-Feliz: Murder

 On June 20, 2018, at 11:30 p.m.
 (EDT), 15-year-old Lesandro "Junior" Guzman-Feliz left his apartment to meet with a friend.
 While out, he noticed four vehicles and became alarmed.
 He began to run and was chased for several blocks by gang members occupying the vehicles.
 Eventually, Guzman-Feliz sought refuge in a bodega at Bathgate Avenue and East 183rd Street in Belmont, Bronx, near his residence.
 The store owner (and others) witnessed the attack but initially prevented Junior from hiding behind the counter, being at first unsure of precisely what was occurring.
 After recognizing Junior and seeing his fear, the store owner relented and allowed him behind the counter, but Junior was nevertheless spotted by one of the gang members, who then proceeded to drag him outside, where three others waited.

 The brutal killing had a significant impact upon the bodega owner.
-The bodega owner's mother had a heart attack after viewing the security footage of the incident and died.
+The bodega owner's mother had a heart attack after viewing the security footage of the attack and died.
 The bodega owner had thoughts of self-harm and had to seek psychological therapy.